Agentic Marketing Analytics

 Attribution tracks every visit, click, and dollar spent at the user and account level from acquisition to retention.
 It connects marketing data to real CAC Payback and LTV:CAC insights for scaling profitably.

 Conversion APIs report at the campaign level, not the user level.
 When Meta's API says a campaign generated $8 in revenue, it claims credit for every conversion that touched that campaign — even if Google also touched the same user.
 The data from conversion APIs will never add up to your bank account because the APIs were never designed to reconcile across platforms.
 Attribution solves this by tracking the actual user, summing the actual cost of every ad that user clicked across every platform, and comparing it to the actual revenue that user generated.
-That is why Attribution's numbers match the bank account and no other tool's numbers do.
+That is why Attribution's numbers match the bank account — and why an AI recommendation built on Attribution data is something you can act on.

 How Attribution gets to the real number

 Matching your bank account requires four capabilities that most attribution tools don't have.
-Attribution is the only platform that delivers all four.
+AI on top of those four is what makes the recommendations trustworthy.

 User-level cost data